Addiction to amphetamines is currently on the rise in the United States.

 - Migraines and frequent headaches

-In serious cases, amphetamine addiction can result in death.
+In serious cases, amphetamine addiction can overdose.

 Do I Need Detox for my Amphetamine Addiction?